mozilla/bedrock/docs/cms.rst

 Previewing pages in the CMS admin
 ---------------------------------

 Next, restart your local server and log in to the CMS admin.
+Browse to a page and use the ``+`` icon or similar to add a new "child page".
-You should now see your new page type in the list of available pages.
+You should now see
+your new page type in the list of available pages.
 Create a new page using the ``TestPage`` type, give the page a title of ``Test Page`` and a slug of ``test``, and then enter some data for the fields you defined.
 When you click the preview icon